kalpana-devitpl/memcached/README.md

 You can now access the server at http://127.0.0.1:8000

-## Note: If you got the "Please provide a valid cache path" error then run: rm -rf bootstrap/cache/config.php
+## Note: If you got the "Please provide a valid cache path" error then run command on terminal: rm -rf bootstrap/cache/config.php